SHIPSIDES AND BEGGS PROJECTS - The Crossings

 Shipsides and Beggs Projects

-As part of Another Fine Mess (see below), this work is an audio work launched as an initial phase in July 2020 and as a vinyl record later in early 2021 (with support from Solas Nua).
+As part of Another Fine Mess (see below), this work - an audio composition - was launched as an initial outcome in July 2020, entitled The Backstop C19, and working towards a vinyl record proiductionlater in early 2021 (with support from Solas Nua).

 The audio research develops, expands and deepens field-work and computer programming methodology established in Decimation in A-flat and D-minor (2018) which explores audio composition derived from topological elevation data of frontiers.
 The Crossings focuses on the geopolitical construct of the border between the Republic of Ireland and Northern Ireland.
 Since its official Boundary Commission drawing in 1924 (in part due to the same post-war political dynamics of re-inscribing borders throughout Europe) this border has always been contentious and is brought into sharper relief and prominence by Britain’s exit from the European Union (and the emergence of The Backstop).
 Here, the French and English meanings of 'partition' has a poetic and conceptual role - where in French partition also refers to musical harmonic structure.